amirmahdizare/Stock-Currency-Crewler-NextJs/README.md

 ## Learn More

-It is Next Js Appliaction That Collect Stock And Currency Data From Diffrent Sources And Show Them As A Web App
+It is A Next Js Appliaction That Collect Stock And Currency Data From Diffrent Sources And Show Them As A Web App